BabylonJS/Documentation/content/How_To/camera/Customizing_Camera_Inputs.md

     // the input manager will fill the parent camera
     camera: TCamera;

-    //this function must return the type name of the camera, it could be used for serializing your scene getTypeName(): string;
+    //this function must return the class name of the input class, it could be used for serializing your scene getClassName(): string;

     //this function must return the simple name that will be injected in the input manager as short hand
     //for example "mouse" will turn into camera.inputs.attached.mouse